 SCA-ready products and APIs

-Stripe has prepared pre-built and customizable solutions to help you prepare for SCA.
-Integrations that are not SCA-ready, such as ones that use the Charges API, will start seeing high rates of declines on September 14, 2019.
+Stripe provides pre-built and customizable solutions to help you prepare for SCA.
+Integrations that are not SCA-ready, like ones using the Charges API, will start seeing high rates of declines on September 14, 2019.
 Update your integration to support 3D Secure 2 before September 14, 2019.

 Accept card payments with the Payment Intents API and Stripe’s new version of Checkout—a prebuilt, Stripe-hosted checkout flow that automatically handles SCA requirements for you.
 Checkout is customizable and lets you accept payments for one-time purchases and subscriptions on your website.